 You’ll hear about the stories behind Glasgow’s music scene and see some of its music venues, from the concert hall to the city’s dive bars.

 After touring the city, it’s time to relax in one of Glasgow’s most beautiful attractions, the Botanic Gardens.

 It’s easy to reach from the city centre by bus or subway.

 With themed gardens, plants from around the world, plenty of space and a very impressive tropical glass house, this is one of the best places to see in Glasgow.

 Address: 730 Great Western Road, Glasgow

-Dinner & evening entertainment
+dinner & evening entertainment

 Alternatively, you can spend the evening on a Glasgow walking tour with beer tasting.

-The locals are proud of their beer and the local guide will not only take you around Glasgow’s beer bars, but also tell you about the history of beer in Glasgow and a bit about how it’s made.
+The locals are proud of their beer and the local guide will not only take you around Glasgow’s beer bars but also tell you about the history of beer in Glasgow and a bit about how it’s made.

-More weekend activities in Glasgow
+More great weekend activities & day trips from Glasgow